 Pay-per-click ads are another effective way to promote your business to an international audience.
-Unlike SEO, where you could be waiting weeks, months, or even years for notable results, PPC can deliver instant results.
+Unlike SEO, where you could wait weeks, months, or even years for notable results, PPC can deliver instant results.
 Due to this, these ads are great for bridging the gap between your brand’s international expansion and your SEO efforts paying dividends.

 Geotargeting plays an integral role.
-When you utilise geotargeting, you can zone in on a specific country, region, or even city, pushing your ads to the exact geographical location you’re aiming for with your digital marketing efforts.
+When you utilize geotargeting, you can zone in on a specific country, region, or even city, pushing your ads to the exact geographical location you’re aiming for with your digital marketing efforts.

 International Organic Social